My child is unwell - when should I see a doctor?

-“My child has a fever of over 40ºC, do I have to worry?”
+“My child has a fever of over 40ºC, when do I have to worry?”

 “My child has been unwell for 4 days; do I need to do anything now?”

-Many parents want someone else to help reassuring them: “Yes all is fine!”
+Many parents understandably want someone else to help reassuring them: “Yes all is fine!”

 At other times another doctor or I have assessed your child recently and decided the child is able to be looked after at home but he or she has become worse since then and when should you worry again?

-“When should I return to see a doctor again?”
+“When should I return urgently to see a doctor again?”

 A fever is a temperature over 38 ºC best measured with a digital thermometer in the mouth or under the arm, an ear thermometer in either ear or an infrared thermometer over the forehead.